oiusa/cryzen.io/README.md

 select overrides folder of where you downloaded the hacks and grant permission. the folder selected should be called "overrides", the folder you downloaded from this repo

 important: the overrides must be in [overrides folder]/cryzen.io, and some must be in [overrides folder]/cryzen.io/assets. keep the folder structure (bc the hacks override files of specific directory)

+important: if there is a file called match-link, in cryzen.io's sources, right-click it and override it with an empty file called match-link to allow devtools to be open when reloading page